Dilworthjake/mtg-card-analyser/docs/checklist.md

 - [x] Create requirements.txt
 - [x] Create readme

-- [ ] Style the Streamlit app for a better user experience (e.g., using MTG-themed colors).
+- [ ] Style the Streamlit app for a better user experience (e.g. using MTG-themed colors).

 - [x] User testing of all filters and visualizations.

+# Future dev ideas

+- re-introduce pricing to allow people to estimate cost of build (will have to find reliable source data)
+- add a save card to favourites/ new deck to help build
+- properly handle rarity options e.g (foils)
+- add cards text/rule to comparison page in case image does not load
+- add cards power and toughness as filters